Ulcerative colitis: Bacterial recolonization

-In a number of randomized clinical trials, probiotics have demonstrated the potential to be helpful in the treatment of ulcerative colitis.
-Specific types of probiotics such as Escherichia coli Nissle have been shown to induce remission in some people for up to a year.
-A probiotic named after its gastroenterologist medical doctor inventor, the De Simone Formulation, may be effective in inducing remission in active ulcerative colitis, and may be as effective as 5-ASAs in preventing relapse of quiescent UC.
-The De Simone Formulation was sold and researched under the brand name VSL#3 until 2016.
-Since, it has been sold and researched under various regional brand names including Visbiome in the United States and Vivomixx in Europe.
+In several randomized clinical trials, probiotics have demonstrated the potential to be helpful in the treatment of ulcerative colitis.
+Specific types of probiotics, such as Escherichia coli Nissle have been shown to induce remission in some people for up to a year.

 A Cochrane review of controlled trials using various probiotics found low-certainty evidence that probiotic supplements may increase the probability of clinical remission.
 People receiving probiotics were 73% more likely to experience disease remission and over 2x as likely to report improvement in symptoms compared to those receiving a placebo, with no clear difference in minor or serious adverse effects.
 Although there was no clear evidence of greater remission when probiotic supplements were compared with 5‐aminosalicylic acid treatment as a monotherapy, the likelihood of remission was 22% higher if probiotics were used in combination with 5-aminosalicylic acid therapy.

-It is currently is unclear whether probiotics help to prevent future relapse in people with stable disease activity, either as a monotherapy or combination therapy.
+It is unclear whether probiotics help to prevent future relapse in people with stable disease activity, either as a monotherapy or combination therapy.

 Fecal microbiota transplant involves the infusion of human probiotics through fecal enemas.
-Ulcerative colitis typically requires a more prolonged bacteriotherapy treatment than Clostridium difficile infection to be successful, possibly due to the time needed to heal the ulcerated epithelium.
-The response of ulcerative colitis is potentially very favorable with one study reporting 67.7% of people experiencing complete remission.
+Ulcerative colitis typically requires a more prolonged bacteriotherapy treatment than Clostridioides difficile infection does to be successful, possibly due to the time needed to heal the ulcerated epithelium.
+The response of ulcerative colitis is potentially very favorable, with one study reporting 67.7% of people experiencing complete remission.
 Other studies found a benefit from using fecal microbiota transplantation.

 Alternative medicine

 A variety of alternative medicine therapies have been used for ulcerative colitis, with inconsistent results.
 Curcumin (turmeric) therapy, in conjunction with taking the medications mesalamine or sulfasalazine, may be effective and safe for maintaining remission in people with quiescent ulcerative colitis.
 The effect of curcumin therapy alone on quiescent ulcerative colitis is unknown.

 Treatments using cannabis or cannabis oil are uncertain.
-So far, studies haven't determined its effectiveness and safety.
+So far, studies have not determined its effectiveness and safety.

 Abdominal pain management

-Many interventions have been considered to manage abdominal pain in people with ulcerative colitis, including FODMAPs diet, relaxation training, yoga, kefir diet and stellate ganglion block treatment.
+Many interventions have been considered to manage abdominal pain in people with ulcerative colitis, including low-FODMAP diet, relaxation training, yoga, kefir diet, and stellate ganglion block treatment.
 It is unclear whether any of these are safe or effective at improving pain or reducing anxiety and depression.